A list of some fun things to do in Brisbane city, the sunny capital of Queensland.

-Even though it has towering skyscrapers and massive bridges, the abundance of greenery and variety of different neighborhoods help make the city feel spacious and relaxing rather than crowded and claustrophobic.
+Even in the heart of the Brisbane CBD the abundance of greenery and variety of different neighborhoods help make the city feel spacious and relaxing.

 So in addition to checking out the heart of downtown, there are lots of fun things to do in Brisbane that will even please city-phobic people.

 There are also lots of enticing day trips to the surrounding Brisbane region, if you’re looking to escape the city for a day.